architectPhilemon/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry. is the systematic application of engineering principles, methods and tools to development and maintenance of high quality software systems.software engineering is important in tech industry by enabling creation of systems and software applications that power various aspects of modern life
+Explain what software engineering is and discuss its importance in the technology industry.
+Is the systematic application of engineering principles, methods and tools to development and maintenance of high quality software systems.software engineering is important in tech industry by enabling creation of systems and software applications that power various aspects of modern life

 Identify and describe at least three key milestones in the evolution of software engineering.